rbpollock/labboNetwork/docs/interfaces/icolonynetwork.md

 ### ▸ `startTokenAuction(address _token)`

-Create and start a new `DutchAuction` for the entire amount of `_token` owned by the Colony Network.
+Create and start a new `DutchAuction` for the entire amount of `_token` owned by the Labbo Network.

 **Parameters**